MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 * When you have received your activation key by email, drop it in the license directory by following the :ref:`evaluation_license_install_license_key` instructions (drop the license key zip file to the ``~/.microej/licenses/`` directory).

 Now your Evaluation license is installed, you can relaunch your application build by double-clicking on the :guilabel:`buildExecutable` task in the Gradle tasks view.
-It may takes some time.
+It may take some time.

 The gradle task deploys the Application in the BSP and then builds the BSP using Make.